University of Oxford: British Heart Foundation Chair of Cardiovascular Medicine

 Lynne Warner Stevenson

-Dr. Lynne Warner Stevenson has been faculty at Harvard Medical School for over two decades, moving east after 10 years at UCLA Medical Center, where she helped launch the UCLA Heart Transplant Program and Ahmanson Cardiomyopathy Center.
+Prior to Vanderbilt, Dr. Lynne Warner Stevenson was faculty at Harvard Medical School for over two decades, where she became director of the school’s Cardiomyopathy and Heart Failure Program.
+Before moving east to Boston, she spent 10 years at UCLA Medical Center, helping launch the UCLA Heart Transplant Program and Ahmanson Cardiomyopathy Center.
 She is an author on over 250 original publications and editorials, and in addition has been a writing member on 30 U.S. national guideline statements – addressing heart failure, cardiac transplantation, ventricular assist devices, arrhythmia devices, and decision-making in advanced heart failure.

 Her research has focused on the physiology of relieving and preventing congestion in heart failure, tailoring therapies for individual patient profiles including bedside clinical assessment, and strategies of triage for high risk/high resource interventions.
 She has led NHLBI-sponsored studies for strategies of medical and device therapies in advanced heart failure, including the National Heart Failure Network and the INTERMACS Registry of ventricular assist devices.

 She is committed to collecting and presenting contemporary data to inform decision-making for individual patients.
 Strong commitments for her remain training for the next generation to sustain the spirit of challenge, the patient-doctor relationship, and to ensure that all appropriate options including primary palliation are offered according to individual goals for life and care in patients with advanced heart disease.